RachelYengle/Bibitor-LCC--Inventory-Analysis-Case-Study/README.md

    SQL Query: [Data Case 1.1](https://github.com/RachelYengle/Bibitor-LCC--Inventory-Analysis-Case-Study/edit/main/Data%20Case%201)

-   Data Visualization:
-3. Ive created separate tables to store key information, such as ‘top 10 vendors’ by quantity purchased.
+2. Ive created separate tables to store key information, such as ‘top 10 vendors’ by quantity purchased.

    SQL Query: [Data Case 1.2](https://github.com/RachelYengle/Bibitor-LCC--Inventory-Analysis-Case-Study/blob/main/Data%20Case%201.2)

 Data Visualization:

 #### Case Study 2:
 You notice that there is inventory that is purchased but sits on the shelf for a long period of time rather than being sold.